 [Friday 8 October : Carcassonne, France] It proved quite difficult to get to Carcassonne, not very far west of St Maries de-la-Mer.
 We had to get a taxi to Grau-du-Roi (on the western edge of the Camargue) via Aigues-Mortes, La Grande Motte and Port Camargue, then a bus from Grau-du-Roi to Montpellier.
 In Montpellier we had to take a tram to the train station (Montpellier's trams are VERY slick), from where we had to catch two trains - first to Narbonne, then a change of trains, before reaching Carcassonne late in the afternoon.
 The trip through the Camargue brought back memories of when I'd driven through the area in my own car way back in 1987.
 We walked some distance from Carcassonne train station through the new town before finding a great place to stay on a side street just below the walls of the old town - very convenient.

 [Saturday 9 October : Carcassonne, France] Carcassonne is stunning.
 The old town was painstakingly (although somewhat inaccurately) restored in the 19'th century and is entirely surrounded by double city walls.
 It is now a UNESCO world heritage site and unfortunately overrun by tourists.
 Cars are not allowed inside.
-That night we had a delicious dinner of Cassoulet (the local delicacy, a stew of pork, goose, sausage and beans) for supper at a restaurant in the old town.
+That night we had a delicious dinner of Cassoulet (the local delicacy, a stew of pork, goose, sausage and beans) at a restaurant in the old town.